betjens/Portfolio/README.md

 # Portfolio
-A quick recap of pet projects, code mastery, knowledge base and related stuff.
+A Recap of pet projects, code mastery, knowledge base and related stuff.

 ** UNDER CONSTRUCTION **